Insect Bites (cont.)

 IN THIS ARTICLE

-diphenhydramine (Benadryl).
-Steroids (drugs in the cortisone family) are also usually given.
+Treatment for serious reactions to stings or bites should be done in the emergency department.
+Treatment may begin with epinephrine (subcutaneous); diphenhydramine (Benadryl) and steroids (drugs in the cortisone family) are also usually given IV.
 Oral antibiotics may be given for infected bite wounds.
-For seriously ill people, an IV will be started, oxygen given, and a heart monitor used until the symptoms have improved.
+For seriously ill people, an IV will be started, oxygen given, and a heart monitor used until the symptoms have improved with medications.

 Must Read Articles Related to Insect Bites